NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

 - The regular meetings are important to increase the development speed of the team, getting together for reasons not related to the project is also important for this manner.

- ## About the course "Introduction to Software Engineering for Engineers"
+## What we learnt and what remains insufficient through the course of Introduction to Software Engineering for Engineers:

 ### Coming to the technical part: